morphoorg/morpho/README.md

 ### Dependencies

-The following dependencies should be installed (via a package manager) before installing morpho:
+The following dependencies should be installed (via a package manager) before installing morpho 2:
-  - python (2.7.x; 3.x not yet supported)
+  - python 3.x (python 2 not supported)
   - python-pip
   - git
   - root (ensure that the same version of python is enabled for morpho and ROOT)